Bristol and Exeter Railway: Independence and expansion

-A short line called the Bristol Harbour Railway was opened from the junction of the B&ER and Great Western Railway (GWR) at Temple Meads to the Floating Harbour in Bristol on 11 March 1872.
-It was 3/4 mi long, and included a tunnel, a long viaduct and an opening bridge.
-It was constructed by the GWR and B&ER jointly, with much work being undertaken at the harbour by the Corporation of Bristol.
-It was a single line, and mixed gauge, although neither the GWR nor the B&ER had narrow gauge trackage in the area.
-It was soon decided to extend to Wapping Wharf, where more space was available, and this was authorised in 1873, but the opening took place after the B&ER amalgamated.
+There were also three short branches to connect the B&ER with docks.
+The first was a short horse tramway laid by Bridgwater Corporation in 1845 to connect the railway station and the town's East Quay.
+It was taken over by the B&ER in 1859, modified for locomotive working in 1867 and extended to the dock on the west side of the river River Parrett in 1871.
+A little further downstream on the Parrett is Dunball Wharf which linked to Dunball railway station by a private hore tramway in 1844.
+The B&ER extended the wharf and made a new branch to it in 1869.
+The B&ER and GWR opened the short Bristol Harbour Railway from Temple Meads to the Floating Harbour in Bristol on 11 March 1872.
+The Corporation of Bristol also made alterations at the harbour to accommodate the railway.

 Narrowing the gauge

 Apart from the short LSWR running sections at Exeter and Yeovil, the B&ER had been exclusively broad gauge.
 Then in 1866, the Somerset and Dorset Railway (S&DR) proposed building a Bridgwater branch from their line.
 To head this encroachment off, the B&ER undertook to lay narrow gauge rails on their own line from Highbridge, where the S&DR joined it, to Bridgwater quay, and from there to Yeovil via Durston (where trains reversed).
 Narrow gauge passenger and goods rolling stock was acquired, and with the track works the scheme cost £125,000.
 A daily B&ER narrow gauge goods train ran from November 1867, and after resolution of authorisation difficulties with the London and South Western Railway (LSWR), some narrow gauge passenger trains ran from Yeovil Pen Mill to Durston, with some extensions to Highbridge.
 However, the volume of traffic was very disappointing, and five of the eight locomotives purchased for the workings were converted to broad gauge by 1871.

-The B&ER took over from Bridgwater Corporation a short horse tramway between the railway station and the wharf in 1859.
-Having acquired the Bridgwater and Taunton Canal, the B&ER owned the canal dock, and the B&ER then converted the tramway for locomotive operation, and extended it to the dock.
-It was opened as mixed gauge in November 1867.
-An opening bridge across the River Parrett was commissioned in March 1871.

-A coal wharf had long existed at Dunball where coal was imported from South Wales and despatched to destinations in Devon.
-The B&ER extended the primitive wharf there and made a mixed gauge branch to it which opened in November 1869.